demydovb/doubletrade_bot/README.md

 ## Background

-*I have travel project and its web-site and Facebook/Telegram pages which connected with travel affiliate program (Doubletrade, which have offer to work with Skyscanner).
-When I post best travel deals ( direct links to book cheap flight),  I have to log in my personal cabinet and generate via those site special affiliate links.
-But as I need to generate different links for website/facebook/telegram and there may be not only one travel link + every platform required special markdown for links, it was quite boring to do it manually and I've decided to write Telegram bot, which will accept raw Skyscanner links and return me generated and stylized links for every platform.*
+*I have travel web site and Facebook/Telegram pages where I provide details to the most incredible flight deals.
+I cooperate with couple of affiliate programs, among them - Doubletrade, which have offer to work with Skyscanner.

+When I share best travel deals ( direct links to booking cheap flight),  I have to log in my personal cabinet in Doubletrade and generate via their special tool affiliate links.
+But as I need to generate different links for web site/Facebook/Telegram and there may be not only one travel link + every platform required special markdown for links, it was quite boring and took a time to do it manually and I've decided to write Telegram bot, which accepts raw Skyscanner links and return me generated and stylized links for every platform.*

 ![First demo](https://media.giphy.com/media/1lBIEni8wON0Lk8B9g/giphy.gif)